wlillisdev/hiking-hub/README.md

 # Target Audience

  Hiking is an activity enjoyed by all age groups.
-But is it recommend that users be aware of the risks involved with hiking.
+But is it recommended that users be aware of the risks involved with hiking.
 And not attempt difficult trails if you do not have a guide, relevant experience, proper equipment, clothing and supplies.
 Primally the website will be aimed at hiking enthusiasts 25+ based in Ireland

 # User Experience (UX)